francofaa/digital-garden-jekyll-template/_wikis/meretesk/_drafts/Meretesk notes.md

 title: 20220412
 ---

+Npcs

+Language teacher

+Hespero takes them out to lunch to celebrate graduating from celestial school

+Town guard captain kind of a jerk , takes the piss a lot but mikes char doesn’t notice

+Shrine of the shadowbound

+Arcane guild, translators, lawyers, physicians, bounty hunters

+Festival of the sun, shadow bound, heroes of godbody ,

 session zero:
 - what do you want in a campaign
 - How are all your characters related